mbattifarano/GoFigure/README.md

 Matt Battifarano
 2013

-Smart Figures is designed to handle MATLAB figures so that creating, saving, and viewing is as simple as possible.
+GoFigure! is designed to handle MATLAB figures so that creating, saving, and viewing is as simple and organized as possible.

 There are three class definitions: